 “My son…can’t talk, he can’t go to the bathroom [on his own],” Sarah told reporters following Question Period.
 “Based on [my family’s] income, our son will get less money than somebody who makes less, but who may have a higher functioning child.
 There’s nothing equitable about [the government’s] program… there’s no hope for parents.
 They’re taking it away from us, from our children.”

 Brandi told reporters: “I would prefer to go back onto the wait list than move onto this program.
-[The Minister of Children, Community and Social Services Lisa MacLeod] is offering sub-standard therapies to 23,000 children, so that she can look good on paper by clearing the wait list…Families will be devastated.”
+[The Minister of Children, Community and Social Services] is offering sub-standard therapies to 23,000 children, so that she can look good on paper by clearing the wait list…Families will be devastated.”

 Kernaghan asked MacLeod why the government is forcing parents to do more with less.
 “Parents tell me this program will steal their children’s smiles, rob their words and take away their friends,” he said.

-In the past two days, about 200 people from all across the province joined the Official Opposition at Queen’s Park to take their stories straight to the Ford government — all families with a child with autism, all devastated by Ford’s cut to autism funding.
+In the past two days, about 200 people from all across the province came to Queen’s Park to take their stories straight to the government — all families with a child with autism, all devastated by the government’s cut to autism funding.